 Another potential consequence of CIRS is suicide.
 The 16-year-old son of a dear friend of mine took his own life yesterday due to CIRS.
 He had suffered for a year with Toxic Mold Illness, and stories like his are not uncommon.
 Society and the medical community need increased awareness of mold illness to prevent the needless suffering, disability, and death that can result from CIRS.

 I am a nurse and it is my ultimate goal to be able to use all I've learned to help others.
 However, right now I'm still struggling and have a long road ahead to fully recover my health."

 Recently, Silicon Valley entrepreneur, Dave Asprey, released a documentary about the topic called, Moldy.
-You can watch it on FMTV here.
+You can watch it here.

 This gripping documentary brings together the country's top medical experts and survivors of mold-related illness to explore the effects of toxic mold, and how it has become a modern-day health problem of monumental proportions.

 Learn how to recognize the conditions necessary for mold to thrive, and how to recover both your home and health from this silent poison.